 Still a 3D artist’s dream.

-ZBrush is to 3D sculpting as General Electric is to automobiles, capable enough for everyone from prosumers to professionals.
+ZBrush is to 3D sculpting as General Motors is to automobiles, capable enough for everyone from prosumers to professionals.
 And as one of the most fancy sculpting offerings in this list, it’s no wonder ZBrush is so popular.

 We won’t dive deep into what exactly makes this software worth over $800, but you can rest assured while you’re maxing out your creidt card that it’s the weapon of choice for many professional 3D artists.